 Jennifer Emmons, RN

 Jennifer is a Registered Nurse experienced in hospice care, home health, long term care, care of individuals with developmental disabilities, and a variety of other settings.
 She joined Hospeace House in August of 2017.
 She grew up in Naples and has raised her four children there as well.
 She is a resident of County Road 34 in South Bristol, and lives just a few miles from Hospeace House.
 Her love for hospice care dates back to 1997 when she was first introduced to the hospice philosophy through home care visits as a HHA.
 She has been blessed with the opportunity to support many individuals during their hospice journey both professionally as well as in her personal life.
-She recently spent 12 weeks in the NY Metropolitan area assisting with those dying alone from Covid-19 during the height of the pandemic.
+She spent 12 weeks in the NY Metropolitan area assisting those dying alone from Covid-19 during the height of the pandemic.
 She was named a Paul Harris Fellow by the Rotary Foundation in 2021.